pschaeflein/msgraph-sdk-powershell/src/Applications/Applications/docs/v1.0/Update-MgServicePrincipal.md

   - `[ServicePrincipalId <String>]`: key: id of servicePrincipal
   - `[SynchronizationJobId <String>]`: key: id of synchronizationJob
   - `[SynchronizationTemplateId <String>]`: key: id of synchronizationTemplate
-  - `[TokenIssuancePolicyId <String>]`: key: id of tokenIssuancePolicy
-  - `[TokenLifetimePolicyId <String>]`: key: id of tokenLifetimePolicy
   - `[UserId <String>]`: key: id of user

 KEYCREDENTIALS <IMicrosoftGraphKeyCredential[]>: The collection of key credentials associated with the service principal.
 Not nullable.
+Supports $filter (eq, NOT, ge, le).
   - `[CustomKeyIdentifier <Byte[]>]`: Custom key identifier
   - `[DisplayName <String>]`: Friendly name for the key.
 Optional.
   - `[EndDateTime <DateTime?>]`: The date and time at which the credential expires.The Timestamp type represents date and time information using ISO 8601 format and is always in UTC time.
-For example, midnight UTC on Jan 1, 2014 would look like this: '2014-01-01T00:00:00Z'
+For example, midnight UTC on Jan 1, 2014 is 2014-01-01T00:00:00Z
   - `[Key <Byte[]>]`: Value for the key credential.
 Should be a base 64 encoded value.
   - `[KeyId <String>]`: The unique identifier (GUID) for the key.
   - `[StartDateTime <DateTime?>]`: The date and time at which the credential becomes valid.The Timestamp type represents date and time information using ISO 8601 format and is always in UTC time.
-For example, midnight UTC on Jan 1, 2014 would look like this: '2014-01-01T00:00:00Z'
+For example, midnight UTC on Jan 1, 2014 is 2014-01-01T00:00:00Z
   - `[Type <String>]`: The type of key credential; for example, 'Symmetric'.
   - `[Usage <String>]`: A string that describes the purpose for which the key can be used; for example, 'Verify'.

 MEMBEROF <IMicrosoftGraphDirectoryObject[]>: Roles that this service principal is a member of.
 HTTP Methods: GET Read-only.
 Nullable.
+Supports $expand.
   - `[Id <String>]`: Read-only.
   - `[DeletedDateTime <DateTime?>]`:

 OAUTH2PERMISSIONGRANTS <IMicrosoftGraphOAuth2PermissionGrant[]>: Delegated permission grants authorizing this service principal to access an API on behalf of a signed-in user.
 Read-only.
 Nullable.
   - `[Id <String>]`: Read-only.
   - `[ClientId <String>]`: The id of the client service principal for the application which is authorized to act on behalf of a signed-in user when accessing an API.
 Required.
 Supports $filter (eq only).
-  - `[ConsentType <String>]`: Indicates if authorization is granted for the client application to impersonate all users or only a specific user.
+  - `[ConsentType <String>]`: Indicates whether authorization is granted for the client application to impersonate all users or only a specific user.
 AllPrincipals indicates authorization to impersonate all users.
 Principal indicates authorization to impersonate a specific user.
 Consent on behalf of all users can be granted by an administrator.
 Non-admin users may be authorized to consent on behalf of themselves in some cases, for some delegated permissions.
 Required.
 Supports $filter (eq only).
   - `[PrincipalId <String>]`: The id of the user on behalf of whom the client is authorized to access the resource, when consentType is Principal.
 If consentType is AllPrincipals this value is null.
 Required when consentType is Principal.
   - `[ResourceId <String>]`: The id of the resource service principal to which access is authorized.
 This identifies the API which the client is authorized to attempt to call on behalf of a signed-in user.
   - `[Scope <String>]`: A space-separated list of the claim values for delegated permissions which should be included in access tokens for the resource application (the API).
 For example, openid User.Read GroupMember.Read.All.
 Each claim value should match the value field of one of the delegated permissions defined by the API, listed in the publishedPermissionScopes property of the resource service principal.